datainfrahq/druid-operator/docs/api_specifications/druid.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Default is set to false, pvc shall be deleted on deletion of CR</p>
+<p>DisablePVCDeletionFinalizer Whether PVCs shall be deleted on the deletion of the Druid cluster.</p>
 </td>
 </tr>
 <tr>